Glossary

 CloudWatch Logs

 CloudWatch Logs is a service within AWS that allows users to monitor, store, and access log files from various AWS resources.
 It provides real-time insights into system performance, helping DevOps professionals troubleshoot and optimize applications.
+Logs can be used to track application errors, monitor infrastructure performance, and set up automated alarms based on specific log patterns.
+CloudWatch Logs supports filtering and searching through large volumes of data, making it a valuable tool for maintaining operational health in cloud environments.

 Availability Zone (AZ)

 An Availability Zone (AZ) is a key component of Amazon Web Services (AWS) infrastructure, providing high availability and fault tolerance for applications.
 Each AZ is an independent data center within an AWS region, with its own power, cooling, and networking.
 AZs are physically separated but connected through low-latency fiber-optic links.
 This design enables users to build resilient applications by distributing instances across multiple AZs.
 If one AZ fails, others can maintain application availability, ensuring continuity and data protection.
+AZs also support efficient scaling and load balancing, allowing resources to be adjusted across zones to handle traffic variations without compromising performance.
+AWS's isolation of AZs from common failure points further enhances reliability.

 Bandwidth

 Bandwidth refers to the maximum data transfer rate of a network or internet connection.
 It measures the amount of data that can be transmitted over a connection in a given amount of time, usually expressed in bits per second (bps).
 In cloud environments, bandwidth is crucial for determining the speed and performance of data transfers between instances, services, and users.
+Sufficient bandwidth ensures smooth application performance, especially for data-intensive tasks like streaming, backups, and real-time analytics.
+It's important to note that bandwidth is often confused with latency, which is the delay before a transfer of data begins following an instruction.

 Cloud Native

 Cloud Native refers to a software design approach optimized for cloud computing environments.
 Cloud native applications are built to take full advantage of the cloud's scalability, flexibility, and automation capabilities.
+These applications are typically containerized, dynamically orchestrated (using tools like Kubernetes), and microservices-oriented, enabling developers to deploy updates frequently and reliably.
+By being cloud native, applications can easily scale, recover from failures, and adapt to changing workloads.
+This design approach also offers benefits such as improved resource utilization and faster development cycles, enhancing overall efficiency and agility.

 AWS Cost Explorer